luukasmakila/cri-resource-manager/demo/memtierd/README.md

 ## About the metrics

-Total memory saved (G)
+Total Memory Saved (G)
-- Tells how much RAM is being saved by swapping out the idle workloads
+- Tells how much RAM is being saved by swapping out the idle workloads.

+Total Memory Saved (%)
+- Tells how big the total memory saved is in comparsin to the overall memory of the system.

 Compressed (%)
-- Tells how well the data is being compressed
+- Tells how well the data is being compressed.

 RAM vs Swap
-- Tells how the memory is being distributed between RAM and Swap
+- Tells how the memory is being distributed between RAM and Swap.

 Page faults
-- Tells how many new page faults happen in a certain time period
+- Tells how many new page faults happen in between the requests from Grafana.
+This is a way to express the possible performance hit workloads experience if being tracked by Memtierd.